 7. Patients may access the patient portal 24 hours a day, 7 days a week.
 However, ID Doctor will only read your request during our administrative office work hours.
 ID Doctor will try and respond to your message as soon as possible.
 If your doctor is out of the office, your request may be held until your doctor returns to the office.
 If you do not have a response to your request within 7 days please call your clinic to make certain your request was received.

-8. The portal should NEVER be used to request emergency or urgent medical needs.
+8. The portal should NEVER be used to request medical advices, emergency or urgent medical needs.

 9. ID Doctor has the right to remove access to the portal at any time for any reason.